360° view over Milan

 Rent a bike

-Many bike shops retn out bikes, we recommend Baco bicycle store at 52,Via Solari, for information call +390235994089.
+Many other bike shops rent out bikes i.e. Baco bicycle store at 52,Via Solari, for information call +390235994089.

 Bicycle sightseeing with a guide